selmalopez/data-challenges/05-ML/README.md

 The first part of the lecture is dedicated to text preprocessing and representation techniques.
 Text is different by nature to numerical data, and needs to be preprocessed and represented in a specific way in order for algorithms to be able to interpret it.

-You will discover to NLTK, a popular NLP library with powerful tools that facilitate the crunching of text data.
+You will discover the NLTK, a popular NLP library with powerful tools that facilitate the crunching of text data.

 We will then break down the Naive Bayes algorithm, a probablistic model that has proved succesful for text classification tasks such as authorship attribution.